-The tides have changed for luxury’s one-time retail time darling, the statement bag.
+The tides have turned for luxury’s one-time retail darling, the statement bag.
 This September, 23% fewer luxury bags sold out than in 2015.

 If millennials have ditched chasing after the must-have bag, what’s the industry to do?